ABOUT THE ORION CENTER

 STUDY OF THE SCROLLS AT THE HEBREW UNIVERSITY

 The Center intends to focus and to coordinate the research presently being carried out at the Hebrew University, and to ensure a balanced and structured program of research and instruction.
-More specifically, the Orion Center organizes lectures in Hebrew and English (scholars seminars and presentation & discussion hours), and international symposia.
-In addition the Center offers grants for graduate and post-doctoral study of the scrolls related literature at Hebrew University.
+More specifically, the Orion Center organizes lectures in Hebrew and English (scholars’ seminars and presentation/discussion hours), and international symposia.
+In addition the Center offers scholarships for graduate and post-doctoral study of the scrolls related literature at Hebrew University.

-The Orion Center consists of an administrative office, publications office, and the Scholars' Room/Library.
+The Orion Center consists of an administrative office, publications office, and Scholars' Room/Library.
 The main administrative office is located in Room 3102, the Rabin World Center of Jewish Studies, at the Hebrew University (Mount Scopus).
 The Scholars' Room is Room 3101 in the same building.
-The Mt Scopus campus may be reached by bus lines 4a, 9, 23, 26, 28, and 46.
+The Mt Scopus campus may be reached by bus lines 17, 19, 30, 34, 53, and 68.
 The Center provides a congenial meeting place where local and visiting scholars and students can discuss ideas, or just socialize over a cup of coffee, as well as pursue their own research.

 The Scholars' Room houses our expanding library, which includes many of the DJD volumes and a number of the publications in Brill's STDJ series.
 Our library now features the photographic plates used for the DJD series, donated to the Center by the Series editor, Emanuel Tov.
 Prof. Tov has also donated his archive of news articles about the Scrolls.

-In addition to a Macintosh computer with Internet access and featuring several important research tools, the Scholars' Room also has additional workstations so that scholars may bring in their personal computers to work on site.
+In addition to a PC with Internet access and on-campus access to the University Library resource, the Scholars' Room also has wireless connectivity so that scholars may use their own laptops.

 FACILITIES FOR VISITING SCHOLARS